Skip to main content

 Let’s face it: the older you get, the more likely it is you’ll need to pay more for health care.
 With rising health care costs, it can be nerve-racking to think about.

 And some have had to come face-to-face with it earlier than expected: health problems and caring for elderly loved ones are common reasons why people retire earlier than planned.
-Also, some retire early due to stressors caused by stressful or traumatic events earlier in their life.6

 Stats like these are likely to raise your blood pressure.
-In fact, 64% of American workers are so concerned about paying for health care in retirement that it’s causing them to feel financially insecure about the future.7
+In fact, 64% of American workers are so concerned about paying for health care in retirement that it’s causing them to feel financially insecure about the future.5

 Supplement your Medicare coverage

 To offset health care costs, consider putting money into a health savings account (HSA) if you are enrolled in a high-deductible healthcare plan, which has several tax benefits.
 In 2023, an individual can contribute up to $3,850, and a family can put away $7,750.
 Over 55 years old?
-You can add an extra $1,000 to the pot each year.
+You can add an extra $1,000 to the pot each year.7

 Long-term care options

 And it’s expensive: The national median cost is $9,034 per month for a private nursing home room and $4,500 for a bedroom at an assisted living facility.
-Expect to pay about $5,148 per month for a home health aide.9
+Expect to pay about $5,148 per month for a home health aide.8

-Because regular health insurance is unlikely to cover these costs, long-term care coverage is worth considering.
+Because regular health insurance is unlikely to cover these costs, long-term care coverage

 Diversify your portfolio